-After taking a tour of the Ben Center at Benjamin Franklin High School in South Baltimore and seeing the need for a clean, safe place to play for the kids in the early childhood development program, Corporate Office Properties Trust (COPT) President and CEO Stephen Budorick rallied area businesses to donate their time and services to create a new interactive play and learning space for students and teachers.
+After taking a tour of the Neighborhood Zone in Brooklyn at Benjamin Franklin High School in South Baltimore and seeing the need for a clean, safe place to play for the kids in the early childhood development program, Corporate Office Properties Trust (COPT) President and CEO Stephen Budorick rallied area businesses to donate their time and services to create a new interactive play and learning space for students and teachers.

 Steve, a former United Way of Central Maryland campaign chair, enlisted a number of companies to participate in the project, including Plano-Coudon construction, and BrightView and Floura Teeter landscaping.
 These “Playground Partners” are all are local companies with a strong and steadfast commitment to giving back and improving the communities in which they serve.

 On September 13, the Playground Partners gathered with current and former Family Center students and their children, and United Way staff to celebrate the opening of the playground.